RockbandRivalsFAQ/rockbandrivalsfaq.github.io/README.md

 A Crew can consist of up to 10 players (PSN IDs).
 While a Code of Conduct is yet to be published by Harmonix, discussions on reddit strongly imply that having more that 10 people in your crew (eg. by allowing a PSN ID to be shared) is considered cheating.

 You can play in a Crew of 1 if you are so inclined, but it will be hard to compete at the top tier by yourself.

+### What is the point?

+To have fun playing RB while challenging yourself and cheering your crewmates on.

+Oh, you mean specifically.
+There are essentially two things you can compete for:

+- Season Points define your overall position in the competition.
+The crew with the most Season Points wins (but see [Ties](#ties)

 ### Season and Challenge